 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

 If you are really lucky, the situation mentioned previously may never occur.
-However, in the event that it does, are you prepared with an emergency exit strategy?
-It’s crucial for everyone to have one in place, as it can provide peace of mind during times of crisis.
+However, are you prepared with an emergency exit strategy if it does?
+Everyone must have one in place, as it can provide peace of mind during times of crisis.
 While you may never need to use your emergency plan, knowing it exists can offer a sense of security, similar to the reassurance provided by any emergency evacuation procedure.

 Things to Consider if You Lose Your Job